ondefy/permissionless-multisigner-paymaster/technical_specs.md

 ### Zyfi Dao Manager
 1. Zyfi DAO managed address to rescue any ERC-20 tokens (other than ETH) that are mistakenly sent to the paymaster address.
 2. Ability to update markup percent for all transaction as per decision by Zyfi Dao.
 Markup percent cannot be more than 100%.
+Markup is charged on the required ETH to be sent to the bootloader and deducted from manager's balance.
 3. Ability to withdraw the markup fee collected.

 ### One-to-many relationship between signers and managers